jsmith1939/Multiplication-Table/README.md

 What different approaches or techniques did you consider when planning your implementation?
 What were the advantages and disadvantages of those alternatives?

 _(Put your reflection answer here.)_

+I considered for loops and while but went with while loops because it was simpler than for loops